Last Web page update: 12/17/2018, referencing GPT fdisk version 1.0.4

 In December of 2009, Western Digital introduced the first drives using a new technology, known as Advanced Format.
-In brief, in a bid to overcome various technical limitations unrelated to disk partitioning, drive manufacturers are beginning a shift from 512-byte to 4096-byte sector sizes.
+In brief, in a bid to overcome various technical limitations unrelated to disk partitioning, drive manufacturers have largely shifted from 512-byte to 4096-byte sector sizes, at least on conventional spinning disks.
 (Western Digital was the first to market, but Seagate and others have followed.)
-Since partitions are defined in terms of sectors, though, such a shift can at least theoretically provide a boon to those attempting to eke a bit more life out of MBR.
+Since partitions are defined in terms of sectors, such a shift can provide a boon to those attempting to eke a bit more life out of MBR.
 On a disk with a 4096-byte sector size, the 2 TiB limit of MBR is boosted eight-fold, to 16 TiB.
 Of course, a shift to 4096-byte sectors will only delay the inevitable doom of MBR, but it could still be useful as a stopgap measure.

 Unfortunately, some OSes and utilities include hard-coded assumptions about sector sizes, and will only work properly with hard disks that employ 512-byte sectors.
 Although I've not tested it for this effect, the claim is that Windows XP can't handle such disks, although Windows Vista and later, as well as Mac OS X and Linux, can.
 Linux isn't completely immune to this problem, though; although it handles unusual sector sizes well for the most part, the Linux kernel prior to about version 2.6.33 includes a bug that prevents GPT disks from being properly detected on anything but drives with 512-byte sectors.
-In order to overcome such problems, all drives I am aware of to date (mid-2011) to use 4096-byte sectors include firmware that presents the illusion of 512-byte sectors to the OS.
-It's conceivable this will change as drives exceed the 2 TiB limit, although the only model I know of with 4096-byte physical sectors of that size is an Advanced Format model that pretends to have 512-byte sectors.
+In order to overcome such problems, most "bare" drives I am aware of to date (late 2018) that use 4096-byte sectors include firmware that presents the illusion of 512-byte sectors to the OS.
+Some disk utilities, including GPT fdisk, report such disks as having different physical and logical sector sizes, the physical sector size being what the disk actually uses and the logical sector size being the size used for partitioning purposes.
+The use of different physical and logical sector sizes may change in the future, and in fact I know of a few bare drives that uses 4096-byte physical and logical sectors.

 To add further to the confusion, the "faking" of 512-byte sectors by Advanced Format drives creates a need to align partitions to 8-sector (4096-byte) boundaries or risk serious performance problems.
 This is because many filesystem data structures are aligned to 4096-byte boundaries relative to the partition start, so starting partitions at anything but a 4096-byte boundary results in a need to read or write two physical sectors whenever these disk structures are updated.
 To test how significant this effect is, I bought a 1 TiB Western Digital WD10EARS drive and ran some benchmarks on it.
 I found that misaligning the partitions created only minor degradation for read operations and writes of large files, but when writing many small files (as in extracting a Linux kernel tarball), misaligned partitions could degrade performance by huge amounts.
 Depending on the filesystem, such operations typically took two to twenty-five times as long on misaligned partitions.
 That's right: twenty-five times as long!
 (See my IBM developerWorks piece for details.)
 Of course, if the drive presented itself as a unit with 4096-byte sectors, this problem would vanish—along with compatibility with some OSes and utilities.

-The bottom line in terms of extending the life of MBR, though, is that the new 4096-byte sector size isn't yet an improvement.
+The bottom line in terms of extending the life of MBR, though, is that the new 4096-byte sector size isn't yet an improvement in most cases, with the exception of some external USB disks.
 It might help if and when manufacturers expose the true sector size of such disks; however, as in fudging the 2 TiB limit to 4 TiB by starting a partition just before the 2 TiB limit, the OSes that are best prepared for such a change can also handle alternative partitioning systems—most notably GPT.

 Go on to "Legacy BIOS Issues with GPT"